Pediatric Stroke Causes and Recovery

 - Blood clots form in the heart and travel to the brain.
 This can be caused by congenital heart problems such as abnormal valves or infections.
 In these cases, children may need surgery or antibiotics.

-- About 10 percent of children with sickle cell disease suffer a stroke.
-In sickle cell disease, the blood cell can’t carry oxygen to the brain.
+- At least 10% of children with sickle cell disease (SCD) suffer a stroke.
+In sickle cell disease, the red blood cells can’t carry oxygen to the brain.
 Blood vessels leading to the brain may have narrowed or closed.

 What causes hemorrhagic stroke in children?